RV Expertise is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 This really is the best 1500 Watt Inverter on the market.
 With 1500 Watts of continuous power and a 3000 Watt startup surge, this model has everything you need.
 The modified sine wave device can turn that 12V DC into 120V AC power.

 It supplies you with two USB ports and two appliance outlets, giving you plenty of space to charge both your mobile devices and medium-sized appliances like microwaves and gaming consoles.
-With this, you can expect plenty of protections including overload, temperature, short circuit.
-The helpful LCD screen shows you the input voltage and output wattage as well as the battery level.
-This unit also includes two 3ft gauge battery cables.
+With this, you can expect plenty of protection including overload, temperature, and short circuit.
+The helpful LCD screen shows you the input voltage and output wattage, as well as the battery level.
+This unit also includes two 3 ft. gauge battery cables.

 Plus, it gives you some piece of mind with a few protections but not nearly as much as others on the market.
 The modified sine wave causes the same problems with every inverter, and that’s efficiency.
 These disadvantages don’t mean it’s a failure, it’s definitely the best 1500 Watt model.
 However, there is room for improvement.

 You should understand the different types of options as they can provide a whole host of advantages and disadvantages.
 Some are more expensive because they are incredibly efficient, some are cheap but soak up power like a dry rag on water, and other’s are just cheap and don’t work at all.

 One of the most common choices out of any type of inverter.
 This unit generates power by rotating air conditioning machinery.
 It is compatible with most appliances which makes it the number one choice for RV owners.
 Devices running on this power will work to their maximum capabilities unlike those using a modified sine wave.
 The only downside to these is that they’re more expensive.